mvnaol2026/Gravity-Does-Not-Exist/EN/04_chapters_10-11.md

 The appearance of only a single indentation would imply that the deformation occurred without an opposing force support.
 In a free elastic medium, the absence of an opposite compression vector would result in the instantaneous displacement or rotation of the sphere, completely ruling out plastic deformation of the surface.
 Squeezing is only possible from two sides.

 •	**The Exception to the Rule.**
-A single-socket lunol is physically possible only as a secondary product—if a spherical aol has previously "seated" itself into an existing socket of a neighbor.
+A single-socket lunol is physically possible only as a secondary product — if a spherical aol has previously "seated" itself into an existing socket of a neighbor.
 In that scenario, its back side becomes rigidly locked, and the oncoming front of external collisions can press first a flat surface, and subsequently a single socket, onto its free side.

 •	**The Instability of Three Sockets.**
 The presence of three recesses would require the simultaneous application of forces along axes that do not lie on a single straight line.
 Attempting to deform a rigid ball at three asymmetric points simultaneously inevitably generates overturning torques.
 These torques destroy the stability of the configuration and cause the particle to slip out.
 Furthermore, even if three contact flats were successfully pressed, such an aol is far more likely to be straightened back out than to encounter a new, extremely rare favorable situation of three-sided compression.